-Total net change in fund balance - governmental funds \$ 47,676 Capital outlays are reported in governmental funds as of of Activities, the cost of those assets is allocated ov depreciation or amortization expense. - Additions to right of use assets \$ 259,897 Amortization expense (8,663) 251,234 In governmental funds, actual contributions to pension in the year incurred.
-However, in the government-v pension OPEB expense as noted in the plan's valua for deferred inflows and outflows of resources.
-The governmental funds report leases issued as an othe principal is reported as an expenditure.
-Interest is re funds when it is due.
-The net effect of these different related items is as follows: vide statement of acti tion reports is reporte er financing source, w ecognized as an expe vities, only the current year and as an expense, as adjusted while repayment of the lease inditure in the governmental 102,843 Principal lease payments 340 Lease issuances (259,8 897) (250,557) In the Statement of Activities, compensated absences a year.
-In governmental funds, however, expenditure of financial resources used (essentially the amounts amounts used. es for those items are measured by the amount 90 Change in net position of governmental activities \$ 151,286
+Total net change in fund balance - governmental funds \$ (2,445) Capital outlays are reported in governmental funds as expenditures.
+However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation or amortization expense.
+Amortization expense (51,979) In governmental funds, actual contributions to pension and OPEB plans are reported as expenditures in the year incurred.
+However, in the government-wide statement of activities, only the current year pension OPEB expense as noted in the plan's valuation reports is reported as an expense, as adjusted for deferred inflows and outflows of resources.
+(75,919) The governmental funds report leases issued as an other financing source, while repayment of the lease principal is reported as an expenditure.
+Interest is recognized as an expenditure in the governmental funds when it is due.
+The net effect of these differences in the treatment of leases and related items is as follows: Principal lease payments 47,868 In the Statement of Activities, compensated absences are measured by the amount earned during the year.
+In governmental funds, however, expenditures for those items are measured by the amount of financial resources used (essentially the amounts paid).
+This year, vacation earned exceeded the amounts used.
+(72,751) Change in net position of governmental activities \$ (155,226)